-- There was a focus on continuous learning and improvement. - The service made use of internal and external reviews of incidents and complaints.
-Learning was shared and used to make improvements. - Leadership encouraged staff to take time out to review individual and team objectives, processes and performance.
+- There was a focus on continuous learning and improvement.
+The provider had been a medical expert witness for the GMC since January 2018. - The service made use of internal and external reviews of incidents and complaints.
+Learning was shared and used to make improvements.

+Leadership encouraged staff to take time out to review individual and team objectives, processes and performance.